What is it?

 This printing process produces highly resilient, long lasting labels, which are often used for machine fascias, industrial equipment or general outdoor usage.

-• Uses highly durable Inks
+• Screen printing uses highly durable Inks

-• Produces vivid colours
+• It produces vivid colours

-• Ideal for spot colour
+• Screen Printing is ideal for spot colour

-• Not suitable for fine detail (images)
+• Its not suitable for fine detail (images)

-Screen Printing Kit
+Our Screen Printing Kit

 Our highly experienced team of screen printers control all stages of the screen printing process to ensure all labels produced are of exceptionally high quality.